section-engineering-education/engineering-education/content/articles/understanding-daemons-in-linux-using-nodejs/index.md

 We hand over the program to Systemd and let it manage processes.

 ### Conclusion
-There's a tonne of ways of running a process as a daemon, personally I use the nohup method, I feel like I have a grip of the whole process when I use it but one man's food is another man's poison, I'd implore you to test all of them and find your own zen.
+There's a ton of ways of running a process as a daemon, personally I use the nohup method, I feel like I have a grip of the whole process when I use it but one man's food is another man's poison.
+I'd implore you to test all of them and find your own zen.

-Happy hunting :)
+Happy coding! :)

 ---
 Peer Review Contributions by: [Adrian Murage](/engineering-education/authors/adrian-murage/)